compute-io/sub2ind/README.md

 // returns 5
 ```

+## Notes

-If provided subscripts which exceed the dimensions of the input data structure, the function returns `null`.
+*	If provided subscripts which exceed the dimensions of the input data structure, the function returns `null`.
+*	[Matrices](https://github.com/dstructs/matrix) are views on top of typed arrays.
+While the relation between subscripts and indices appears straightforward in the example above, this may not necessarily hold true for [Matrices](https://github.com/dstructs/matrix) which have been reshaped (e.g., [fliplr](https://github.com/compute-io/fliplr), [flipud](https://github.com/compute-io/flipud), [transpose](https://github.com/compute-io/transpose), etc).

 ## Examples